knowledgr/knowledgr/doc/exchangequickstart.md

 If you'd like to use our already pre-built official binary images, it's as simple as downloading it from the Dockerhub registry with only one command:

 ```
-docker pull norestlabs/colab
+docker pull norestlabs/knowledgr
 ```

 ### Running a binary build without a Docker container

-If you build with Docker but do not want to run colabd from within a docker container, you can stop here with this step and instead extract the binary from the container with the commands below.
-If you are going to run colabd with docker (recommended method), skip this step altogether.
+If you build with Docker but do not want to run knowledgrd from within a docker container, you can stop here with this step and instead extract the binary from the container with the commands below.
+If you are going to run knowledgrd with docker (recommended method), skip this step altogether.
 We're simply providing an option for everyone's use-case.
 Our binaries are built mostly static, only dynamically linking to linux kernel libraries.
 We have tested and confirmed binaries built in Docker work on Ubuntu and Fedora and will likely work on many other Linux distrubutions.
 Building the image yourself or pulling one of our pre-built images both work.

 To extract the binary you need to start a container and then copy the file from it.

 ```
-docker run -d --name colabd-exchange colabit/colab
+docker run -d --name knowledgrd-exchange knowledgrit/knowledgr
-docker cp colabd-exchange:/usr/local/colabd-default/bin/colabd /local/path/to/colabd
+docker cp knowledgrd-exchange:/usr/local/knowledgrd-default/bin/knowledgrd /local/path/to/knowledgrd
-docker cp colabd-exchange:/usr/local/colabd-default/bin/cli_wallet /local/path/to/cli_wallet
+docker cp knowledgrd-exchange:/usr/local/knowledgrd-default/bin/cli_wallet /local/path/to/cli_wallet
-docker stop colabd-exchange
+docker stop knowledgrd-exchange
 ```

 For your convenience, we have provided a provided an [example\_config](example\_config.ini) that we expect should be sufficient to run your exchange node.
 Be sure to rename it to simply `config.ini`.